chromoxdor/easyfetch/README.md

 **3. Slider**

  - Slider: there are two types of slider.
 The “ordinary” slider and the “time" slider
- - Every slider calls an event when finished sliding. (e.g. “sliderevent”)
+ - Every slider calls an event when finished sliding. (e.g. “sliderEvent”)
  - To create a slider name a dummy device either "vSlider", "nvSlider" or "tSlider"

     1. The ordinary slider: There are two versions too.